CIS192/website/src/pages/deep_homework/index.md

 4. `lr` – larger learning rate = larger step per instance, less granularity
 5. `epochs` – more training batches/passes through the data

+**TODO:** Try out **at least three different parameter alterations** and note each final accuracy.
+To recieve full credit, you must change 3 different hyperparameters (e.g. batch size, learning rate, and epochs), and it may be informative to change a hyperparameter multiple times.
+In addition, write a sentence or two describing what your high-level intuition is for explaining the performance difference (if any).
+If you're coding in the notebook environment, feel free to write your explanation in a text cell.
+We’re not looking for any particular accuracy, we just want an exploration of different hyperparameter tunings and observations of the change in performance.

-There is a lot of nomenclature involved, so you should consult the [Keras documentation](https://keras.io/api/) or other external resources and ask questions on Piazza.
+There is a lot of jargon involved, so you should consult the [Keras documentation](https://keras.io/api/) or other external resources and ask questions on Piazza.
 Feel free to make architecture changes (e.g. `model.add()` new layers) if you’re feeling adventurous!
-However, just changing the hyperparameters (with explanation) is sufficient for full credit.
+However, just changing three hyperparameters (with explanation) is sufficient for full credit.

 ```python
 '''